anastasiamexa/Foodies/README.md

 The file [Documentation.pdf](https://github.com/anastasiamexa/Foodies/blob/main/Documentation.pdf) contains a detailed description of the methods used to create the application an a user manual (in Greek).

 ## Contributors
-Anastasia Ioanna Mexa, Nancy Kommatidou, Vasiliki Pasia University of Piraeus
+Anastasia Ioanna Mexa, Nancy Kommatidou, Vasiliki Pasia [dill] University of Piraeus